MyDataMove/zipfile-inflate64/README.md

 ## Copyright

-zipfile-deflate64 is authored by Kitware, Inc. zipfile-inflate64 is authored by Hiroshi Miura.
+- zipfile-deflate64 is authored by Kitware, Inc.
+- zipfile-inflate64 is authored by Hiroshi Miura.

+## LICENSE

+zipfile-inflate64 is distributed under GNU General Public License Version 3.0 or (in your choice) later.

+zipfile-deflate64 is distributed under Apache-2.0 license.